 Title: Ruins of a Sculpture Gallery in Hadrian’s Villa at Tivoli.
 Key: A. Remains of paintings of grotesques.
 Signature: Designed and engraved by the Knight Piranesi.

-Piranesi’s Vasi, Candelabri, Sarcofagi, Tripodi Lucerne et Ornamenti Antichi, which includes copies of urns, lamps, and decorative motifs.
+This engraving depicts an architectural interior that is emphatically enclosed and contained by successive archways and curved, hanging vines.
+The near symmetry of the archways is interrupted by the small key, which presents the title and indicates remains of decorative frescoes that are visible in the upper-right corner (A).
+Similar frescoes from Hadrian’s villa are reproduced in Piranesi’s Vasi, Candelabri, Sarcofagi, Tripodi Lucerne et Ornamenti Antichi, which includes copies of urns, lamps, and decorative motifs.
 The key, in the foreground, points in a diagonal line across the surface of inner, undisturbed arched space, to elements that are, like the key, also in the foreground of the image.
 This indexical reference creates a two-dimensional line, between the caption and the key, that remains on the surface of the three-dimensional space of the interior; reading the key does not lead a viewer into the image, at least, not in a pursuit of objective information.
 Instead, the viewer is led visually by successive arches and alternating light and shadow into the misnamed sculpture gallery, populated now with living human forms.
+It is inaccurately identified in the caption as the ruins of a statue gallery near Hadrian’s Villa, but Francesco accurately referred to it as the passageway to baths in the “Pianta delle fabriche esistenti nella Villa Adriana” published, three years after Giovanni’s death, in 1781.